 SEPP Relevance Y/N Comments SEPP (Transport and Infrastructure) 2021 This SEPP aims to facilitate the delivery of new infrastructure and protect the safe and efficient operation of existing infrastructure.
 This SEPP repeals and replaces four former SEPPs related to infrastructure, transport, education and childcare.
 Yes The application for a Planning Proposal does not change the way in which the SEPP would apply to the site or to future development upon the site.
-Acoustic impacts from the surrounding locality have been investigated as part of this concept proposal and will be further investigated with any future detailed application to ensure new dwellings are compatible with the ongoing operation of the surrounding locality, namely, Edgecliff Railway Station and bus interchange.
+Acoustic impacts from the surrounding locality have been investigated as part of this concept proposal and will be further investigated with any future detailed application of the surrounding locality, namely, Edgective name with the surrounding locality, namely, Edgective Railway Station and bus interchange.
 On-site parking has also been considered in accordance with the submitted Traffic Impact Assessment prepared by JMT Consulting.
 Any future childcare centre under Chapter 3 will be subject to detailed applications and this Planning Proposal does not change the way the SEPP applies.
 SEPP 65 (Design Quality of Residential Apartment Development) This SEPP aims to improve the design quality of developments containing apartments.
 The SEPP is linked to the Apartment Design Guide (ADG) which includes specific objectives and recommendations for detailed design requirements.
 Yes The provisions of SEPP 65 will continue to apply to the site.
-The concept proposal and reference scheme prepared by FJC submitted with the application demonstrates general compliance with the ADG provisions, including, but not limited to the following: • A mix of apartment sizes of sufficient area and private open space; • Solar access to a requisite number of apartments, per the reference scheme; • Cross ventilation to a requisite number of apartments, per the reference scheme; • Acceptable building to building separation; and • Publicly accessible open space and sufficient communal open space.
-The application for a Planning Proposal does not change the way in which the SEPP would apply to the site or to future development upon the site.
-SEPP (Biodiversity and Conservation) 2021 This SEPP repeals and replaces 11 previous SEPPs.
-Yes The application for a Planning Proposal does not change the way in which the SEPP would apply to the site or to future development upon the site.
-The removal of vegetation will be subject to a future development application, noting it has been considered in the submitted Arboricultural Impact Assessment and Biodiversity Assessment.
+The concept proposal and reference scheme prepared by a submitted with the application demonstrates gener compliance with the ADG provisions, including, but no limited to the following: • A mix of apartment sizes of sufficient area and privation open space; • Solar access to a requisite number of apartments, per the reference scheme; • Cross ventilation to a requisite number of apartments, per the reference scheme; • Acceptable building to building separation; and • Publicly accessible open space and sufficient communication open space.
+The application for a Planning Proposal does not change the way in which the SEPP would apply to the site or suffuture development upon the site.
+SEPP (Biodiversity and This SEPP repeals and replaces 11 previous SEPPs.
+Yes The application for a Planning Proposal does not chang the way in which the SEPP would apply to the site or future development upon the site.